Universality does not apply to social media marketing. Why? It’s what you do for one demographic target you cannot do for the others.

 How to appeal to generations on social media

-Instagram, the epitome of visual branding, has its own aesthetically pleasing vibe that is not present in other social sites.
+Instagram, the epitome of the visual branding, has its own aesthetically pleasing vibe that is not present in other social sites.
 Curated feeds and filters are some of the elements that make the feeds come alive.
 Thus, the term “Instagram-worthy.”

 Although Gen Zers are slowly moving away from the filters, if the post is not Instagram-worthy, then you won’t find it there.
 It’s as simple as that.